CAB Logo - Adviceguide home page link

 Valuation lists and bands

-Each local authority keeps a list of all the domestic property in its area.
+Each local council keeps a list of all the domestic property in its area.
 This is called the valuation list.
 Each property is valued and put into a valuation band.
 A different amount of council tax is then charged on each band.

 Revaluation and rebanding